dookofcrds/AutoBounty/README.md

 - The awesome developers of the security tools we've integrated into AutoBounty, like Subfinder, Amass, Sublist3r, Nikto, Nmap, Aquatone, Dirsearch, Nuclei, Paramspider, and Wafw00f.
 Your tools rock!

 - The fantastic open-source community for their invaluable feedback, bug reports, feature ideas, and overall support.
-You all help us make AutoBounty better with each update.
+You all help make AutoBounty better with each update.

 - The Python team for creating Python and the creators of libraries like concurrent.futures and argparse that make our lives easier.